Illness and Medication Guidelines

 When should a student stay home from school due to illness?

-- Signs and symptoms of the seasonal flu or COVID-19
+• Signs and symptoms of the common cold/seasonal flu

 Medication Guidelines